annliya93/SQL-PROJECTS/README.md

 # SQL-PROJECTS
-this repo will contains sample SQL projects
+This repo will contains sample SQL projects